carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 ## Crop raster data with a bounding box

-First, we can have a glimpse of the raster data by loading it with `rioxarray`:
+First, we can have a glimpse of a true color image using `pystac` and `rioxarray`:

 ~~~
+import pystac
 import rioxarray

-# Load image and visualize
+# Open image and visualize it
+items = pystac.ItemCollection.from_file("search.json")
-raster = rioxarray.open_rasterio('data/S2_amsterdam.tif')
+raster = rioxarray.open_rasterio(items[1].assets["visual"].href) # Select a true color image
 raster.plot.imshow(figsize=(8,8))
 ~~~
 {: .language-python}

 <img src="../fig/20-crop-raster-original-raster-00.png" title="Overview of the raster"  width="512" style="display: block; margin: auto;" />

 The raster data is quite big.
 It even takes tens of seconds to visualize.
 But do we need the entire raster?
-Suppose we are interested in the crop fields, we can simply compare its coverage with the raster coverage:
+Suppose we are interested in the crop fields, we can simply compare its coverage with the raster data:

 ~~~
 import geopandas as gpd